hhandika/clicov/README.md

 ## The U.S Cases

-This option is available dig dive into the U.S state cases.
-You can view a summary of all-state cases in the U.S or in per state basis.
+This option is available to dig dive into the U.S states' cases.
+You can view a summary of all states' cases in the U.S or in per state basis.
 The data are available for current cases and historical data for each state.
-For summary of the U.S. cases in a country basis use the 'summary' command instead.
+For the U.S. cases in a country basis use the 'clicov summary' command instead.

 To view all states' current  cases: